-All ESG funded activities exceeded the goals for PY 2022.
-The indicators of Rapid Re-housing, Homeless Prevention, and Public Services under the Reducing Homelessness goal were exceeded by a significant number.
-Within the homelessness reduction goal, HCD performed extremely well with both the Tenant-Based Rental Assistance/Rapid Re-housing and the Homelessness Prevention indicators, surpassing its goals by 1,046 and 1,041, respectively, and the public services goals was exceeded by 8,685.
+All ESG funded activities exceeded all of their goals for PY 2022.
+The indicators of Rapid Rehousing, Homeless Prevention, and Public Services under the Reducing Homelessness goal were exceeded by a significant number.
+Within the homelessness reduction goal, HCD performed extremely well with both the Tenant-Based Rental Assistance/Rapid Re-housing and the Homelessness Prevention indicators, surpassing its goals by 1,046 and 1,041, respectively, and the public services goals was exceed by 8,685.
 HCD expects to complete its goals to reduce homelessness through public services in the following program year.